lupyuen/lupyuen.github.io/src/ci.md

 Not necessarily.
 We see some __Network Throttling__ for our Self-Hosted Runners (in spite of our super-fast internet)...

-- __Docker Hub__ will throttle our downloading of Docker Images.
+- __Docker Hub__ will throttle our downloading of the NuttX Docker Image.
+(Which is required for building the NuttX Targets)

   If it gets too slow, cancel the GitHub Workflow and restart.
 Throttling will magically disappear.

 - __Downloading the NuttX Source Code__ (700 MB) from GitHub takes 25 minutes.

-  (Compare with TODO mins for GitHub Runners)
+  (For GitHub Runners: Under 10 seconds!)

   ![Screenshot 2024-08-29 at 2 09 11 PM](https://github.com/user-attachments/assets/585bc261-bc39-4be4-8515-85894254aace)

-TODO: Fetch-Source then Download Source Artifact

-TODO: Docker Pull

 _Can we guesstimate the time to run a Build Job?_